 The Axon 10 Pro won’t necessarily blow you away on any specific spec or its design, but it definitely checks all the boxes.
-In our full review Nick called it the “new budget flagship king” and so it is.
+In our full review, Nick called it the “new budget flagship king” and so it is.
 There’s the Snapdragon 855, 8GB of RAM, 256GB of storage, triple-camera array, a microSD slot, and a 4,000 mAh battery.
 It has a teardrop notch and an embedded fingerprint sensor in the 6.5-inch FHD+ display.

 The triple camera array on the back of the phone is similar to that found on the Pro with a 48MP main, a 16MP ultrawide and then a 12MP telephoto (2x rather than the 3x in the Pro).
 The battery is solid enough at 3,800 mAh and supports Warp Charge 30T.
 The most visible change from the OnePlus 7 Pro is the teardrop notch as opposed to the pop-up selfie-camera, but that probably isn’t a big deal to most users.
 All in all OnePlus has put together a really solid upgrade that sacrifices little of what makes the OnePlus 7 Pro great and in some ways improves on it.

-The ASUS Zenfone 6 is no stranger to our best smartphones lists, it already appears in our best camera and best battery life categories.
+The ASUS Zenfone 6 is no stranger to our best smartphone pages, it already appears in our best camera and best battery life categories.
 It should come as no surprise then to find it on this list given that it also packs a Snapdragon 855 processor and sub-$600 price point.
 You can read our full review to get all the details, but the value proposition of this phone is fantastic.

 The Honor 20 along with the OnePlus 7 might have been reason enough to create this list by themselves, we were so thoroughly impressed with both of these devices at their price point.
 Unfortunately for the Honor 20 it was caught up in all of the Huawei related trade drama and was a bit buried as a result.
 Check out our full review of its sibling the Honor 20 Pro for our take on this line of devices from Honor.

-Xiaomi Mi 9
+5. Xiaomi Mi 9

-We were at the launch event for the Xiaomi Mi 9 earlier this year and came away impressed with the overall quality of the device and in particular the camera performance for the price.
+We were at the launch event for the Xiaomi Mi 9 last year and came away impressed with the overall quality of the device and in particular the camera performance for the price.
 Even at launch, the value was impressive for the specs including of course a Snapdragon 855, 6GB of RAM, a triple-camera array, and a 6.4-inch AMOLED FHD+ display.

 While I wouldn’t consider the Nubia Red Magic 3 to be quite as well rounded as the other devices on this list, the gaming PC inspired design (including the RGB light) is unique and the phone is a performance beast.
-It shares the same 90Hz refresh rate screen with the OnePlus 7 Pro with 8GB of RAM and 128GB of internal storage for around $575.
-The comparably specced OnePlus 7 Pro runs about another $75-$100, pushing it outside of consideration for this list, but unless you are particularly sold on the look of the Nubia Red Magic 3, you will probably be better served by the rest of the features and software support from OnePlus.
+It offers a 90Hz refresh rate screen with 8GB of RAM and 128GB of internal storage for around $540.